tanersener/mobile-ffmpeg/README.md

 - Exposes FFmpeg capabilities both directly from FFmpeg libraries and through MobileFFmpeg wrapper library
 - Different branches for FFmpeg v3.4.2 and FFmpeg v4.0.1
 - Creates shared libraries (.so for Android, .dylib for IOS)
-- Includes cross-compiling instructions for 32 open-source libraries
+- Includes cross-compile instructions for 32 open-source libraries including FFmpeg
 - Licensed under LGPL 3.0, can be customized to support GPL v3.0
 #### 1.1 Android
 - Creates Android archive with .aar extension